emc5ud/hiking_visualization/README.md

 ## Motivation

 I love to hike and have been thinking about producing an app or website for fun which can display a 3D picture of the hikes I go on.
-As a first step to completing this project, I decided to try to map a single hike as a first step.
+As a first step to completing this project, I decided to try to map a single hike to learn the tools of the trade.
 This gave me a great excuse to go on one of my favorite hikes: Old Rag Mountain in Shenandoah naitonal park.
 Although I had the misfortune of experiencing labor day crowds, the hike was still worth it and I ended up with a pretty cool visual.